mjrskiles/button-gate/README.md

 - **Debounced Input:**
   Robust button state detection with rising and falling edge detection.

-- **Configuration Action:**
+- **Configuration Gestures:**
-  Change operating modes by tapping the button several times in quick succession and holding on the final tap.
+  - **Menu Toggle:** Hold Button A, then hold Button B (500ms each) to enter/exit menu
+  - **Mode Change:** Hold Button B, then hold Button A (500ms each) to cycle modes
+  - **Menu Navigation:** Tap Button A to change page, tap Button B to cycle values

 - **Hardware Abstraction Layer (HAL):**
   Clean interface for hardware access, enabling comprehensive unit testing on the host machine.

 - **Unit Testing:**
-  159 tests using the Unity framework verify functionality without hardware.
+  171 tests using the Unity framework verify functionality without hardware.

 - **x86 Simulator:**
   Interactive terminal UI or headless JSON output for testing without hardware.